DBSB 85

 Overview

-Note: This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
+Note: This object shares a moderate percentage of members with 3 later reported entries.
 See table with shared members information.

-â ī¸ Warning: the low UTI value and no obvious signs of duplication (Cdup=0.97) indicate that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.
+â ī¸ Warning: the low UTI value and no obvious signs of duplication (Cdup=1.0) indicate that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.

 Data